Atcold/atcold.github.com/book.md

 ## Illustrations sneak peeks

-To keep myself motivated and avoid going crazy too much, I post the most painful drawings on Twitter, where my followers keep me sane by sending copious amount of love ❤️.
+To keep myself motivated and avoid going crazy too much, I post the most painful drawings on Twitter, where my followers keep me sane by sending a copious amount of love ❤️.
 You can find here a few of these tweets.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>